andrewt3000/MachineLearning/README.md

 ### My Notes on Machine Learning

-Machine Learning is a sub-field of artificial intelligence.
+Machine Learning is a sub-field of artificial intelligence that uses data to generate predictive models.

 #### 3 Types of machine learning
 1. Supervised learning - learns using labeled training data.
 Training data has input and output.